JHU-PL-Lab/www-fpse/dateline.md

 Lecture material and assigments are under the indicated links.

-Note that lecture material will be updated as topics are covered so consider the below just initial drafts until the lecture has in fact happened.
-Assignment links may be dead until the assignment is posted.
+Note that lecture material will be updated as topics are covered so consider the below just a draft until the lecture has in fact happened.
+Assignment links will likely be dead until the assignment is posted.

 <table class="date" width="100%" border="1" cellspacing="0" cellpadding="0" bordercolor="#CCCCCC">
         <tr>